NightVsKnight/QtNdiMonitorCapture/README.md

 3. Build and Run

 ## TODO
-Please help to whittle down this list!
+Please help to whittle down this list!:
 * Check for memory leaks and fix any found, especially when:
   1. Stopping and starting Capture.
   2. Stopping and starting when switching between different NDI Sources.